 Saturday, 29 October 2011

-Another gamelan is in the garage . . . sadly,,and sadder still, the really huge gamelan, which fills about the size of say.. the floor space of the café de Commerce in Limoux, is still housed in someone's grenier waiting for the moment that one of the French communes wake up and realise what an incredible teaching tool it is.
+Another gamelan is in the garage . . . sadly, and sadder still, the really huge gamelan, which fills about the size of say, the floor space of the Café de Commerce in Limoux, is still housed in someone's grenier waiting for the moment that one of the French communes wake up and realise what an incredible teaching tool it is.

-And, if anyone has loads of money and fancies building their own gamelan pavillion with resident teacher, in their garden let me know.
+And, if anyone has loads of money and fancies building their own gamelan pavillion with resident teacher, in their garden, let me know.

 Saturday, 22 October 2011

-Bags and shoes obviously occupy a large percentage of many female's brain space.
-One only has to look in Vogue to see about thirty adverts with Kate moss draped over a large crocodile skin bag wearing very little other than . . . well nothing really, except a lot of mascara.
-This is serious accessory madness however, bags anonymous.
-Bags to show that you have more money than sense, shoes to be able to walk the tarmac from the taxi to the makeup hall in Harrods.
+Bags and shoes obviously occupy a large percentage of many a female's brain space.
+One only has to look in Vogue to see about thirty adverts with Kate moss draped over a large crocodile skin bag wearing very little other than . . . well, nothing really, except a lot of mascara.
+This is serious accessory madness however: bags anonymous.
+Bags to show you have more money than sense; shoes to be able to walk the tarmac from the taxi to the make-up hall in Harrods.

 I looked up the ten most expensive bags in the world.
 The top one is . . . please sit down, if you are not already, or find a sick bag.

 The Hermes Birking bag created by Japanese designer Ginza Tanaka at $1.9 million.

-Well it is made of platinum, and has over 2,000 diamonds on it.
+Well, it is made of platinum, and has over 2,000 diamonds on it.

 The world is a sick place indeed.
-By the way the number 10 bag was a snip at £38,000, or a tad more if you wanted it made of chinchilla skin.
-Urrg, think I need to go and lie down for a bit and analyze why I need a bag at all, or at least why more than one.
+By the way, the number 10 bag was a snip at £38,000, or a tad more if you wanted it made of chinchilla skin.
+Urrg, think I need to go and lie down for a bit and analyse why I need a bag at all, or at least why more than one.

 Sunday, 9 October 2011

-Cleaned up the house, went to see mum, last time for about six weeks, and set off back to base.
+On the last day I cleaned up the house, went to see Mum and set off back to base.
 Seven hour coach journey follwed by sleep in Stansted airport overnight.
 Awful.
-Had just got to sleep, then at 3.00 am the staff came and moved everyone doing online check-in through departures as we were rather cluttering up their nice shiny hall.
+Had just got to sleep, then at 3.00 am the staff came and moved everyone through departures as we were rather cluttering up their nice shiny hall.

 Then sat for another five hours, but did get a lot of writing done.

 Back home.
-Wonderful, despite mess from two men folk on their own for two weeks.
+Wonderful, despite mess from the two men folk on their own for two weeks.
 Love them.